-At Sports Focus we believe every client is unique and therefore our physiotherapy treatments are unique.
+At Sports Focus we believe every client is unique and therefore our physiotherapy programs and treatments are unique.
 You’ll enjoy the latest equipment combined with professional staff who pride themselves on keeping up-to-date with the latest evidence-based treatments.
 We have a history of being early adopters of new techniques that really work for our clients.
 For example Real Time Ultrasound; a diagnostic ultrasound used to visualise ‘core’ muscles in real-time.

 Whether you’re a high-level sports person or have suffered from something as simple as a sprained ankle, Sports Focus Physiotherapy has experience in treating strains and sprains, work injuries, sports injuries – in fact, the full range of musculoskeletal ailments.

 Sports Focus Physiotherapy is a multidisciplinary sports medicine complex which offers allied professional services from this location including Orthopaedic Surgeons, Sports Physicians, Podiatry, Psychology, Massage Therapy and Dieticians.

 Work related activity programs are designed specifically for the injured worker depending on their injury and the duties needed to be performed at work.

 Our therapists provide education on injury management and prevention and provide the foundations to return to work through a range of exercise techniques.

 Hydrotherapy, home exercise programs and gym programs are used to promote self-management and adherence for the injured worker.

 Women’s Health Physiotherapy refers to the examination, treatment and management of problems in and around your pelvis.
 We focus on the function of the Pelvic floor muscles which lie within the body, but each woman is treated sympathetically for her ‘whole wellness’.

 Areas of your health where we can help include: